FOR DOGS

 Experience the BRAVECTO difference when you give your dog year-round* flea and tick protection in a single dose.

-Level Up Your Dog’s Flea and Tick Protection with BRAVECTO QUANTUM
+Level Up Your Dog’s Flea and Tick Protection With BRAVECTO QUANTUM

 No monthly doses or reordering for a full year*—just one quick injection at your vet’s office, and you’re all set for 4 seasons of playtime and tail-wagging confidence!